Design Considerations Single-Use Medical Connectors

 by | Dec 29, 2022 | Guides

 With recent advancements in single-use (disposable) medical technologies, OEMs must achieve a single-use medical connector design that’s cost-effective, scalable, and reliable.
 Some examples of technologies that require single-use medical connectors are catheters, scopes, and probes.
-These devices are energy-driven and require power (high and low voltage), signal, imaging and sensing, and in some instances, the ability to transfer gas, saline, and waste.
+These devices are energy-based and require power (high and low voltage), signal, imaging and sensing, and in some instances, the ability to transfer gas, saline, and waste.

 For technologies like these, the single-use connectors can be: